viktordepomian/speech-recognition/README.md

-This is not AI, Machine learning.
+This is not AI or Machine learning.
 I'm using Web Speech API.
 I've added some extra features as in fullstop, uppercase.

-It works with english and swedish
+It works with English and Swedish.
+Choose from the dropdown at the top.